 The process has multiple components, all of which we’ll break down in the sections below.
 The specifics depend partly on the data sources used and whether third parties are involved.

-In short, identity resolution is essential to providing personalized, relevant and impactful customer experiences across marketing, sales and customer service.
+In short, identity resolution is essential to providing personalized, relevant and impactful customer experiences (CX) across marketing, sales and customer service.
 That means customer identities need to be:

 - Accurate: You need the correct details to design a tailored experience